TrademarkTrademark

 }

-We can actually make our error_message more useful by using string interpolation, this allows us to bring in information from either the data block or other parts of the code so that our errors are more contextual and meaningful.
+We can make our error_message more useful with string interpolation.
+That lets us pull in information from the data block or other parts of the code, so the error has some context to it.
 Below is an example using a fake resource.

 assert {